Home Politics Seven Policies For Government to Consider--- 5. Increase minimum wage of Foreign Domestic Helpers and Local Workers

 Seven Policies For Government to Consider--- 5.
 Increase minimum wage of Foreign Domestic Helpers and Local Workers

-I propose that in principle, FDH’s minimum wage should be adjusted upwards together with the increase in minimum wage.
-For the former, a more reasonable minimum wage should be HKD7500/month since they work much longer hour per day and more days per week compared to the local workers.
-Yet the increase in FDH minimum wage should be paired with an increase in minimum wage of local workers as their wages are also damn low.
-So I propose that the minimum wage of local workers should increase to HKD60/hour (roughly HKD11040 per month).
-And both minimum wages should be adjusted according to the same mechanism (e.g. increase with inflation) executed before the jump.
+I suggest that, in principle, the minimum wage for foreign domestic helpers (FDH) should be increased along with the general minimum wage.
+For the former, a more reasonable minimum wage should be HKD 7,500 per month, as they work longer hours per day and more days per week compared to local workers.
+However, the increase in the minimum wage for FDH should be synchronized with that for local workers, as their wages are equally low.
+Therefore, I propose to raise the minimum wage for local workers to HKD 60 per hour (approximately HKD 11,040 per month).
+Both minimum wage standards should be adjusted according to the same mechanism before the leap adjustment (e.g., increasing with inflation).

-I can draw the reference to the previous execution of minimum wage.
-Before execution, many experts, economist and policy makers, were worried that it will hurt employment and hence lead to higher unemployment rate.
-Practice after the imposition of minimum wage, show that unemployment rate was unaffected.
-Of course this case is not directly applicable to the FDH case, though it does supply a data point.
+I can refer to the implementation of the previous minimum wage.
+Before its implementation, many experts, economists, and policymakers were concerned that it would harm employment, leading to an increase in the unemployment rate.
+The practice after the implementation of the minimum wage showed that the unemployment rate was not affected.
+Of course, this case does not directly apply to the FDH case, although it does provide a data point.

-Another issue that may end up hurting the FDH is demand elasticity.
-First of all, though FDH competes with local workers, I believe they are of two different markets.
-The former stand-by almost 6/24, even after the normal working hours of about 12 hours; the latter serves only part-time, at a hourly rate far above the current FDH’s min wage or even the suggested new min wage.
-So the two are not substitutes by large.
+Another issue that may ultimately harm FDH is demand elasticity.
+First, although FDH compete with local workers, I believe they belong to two different markets.
+The former's standby time is about 6/24, while the latter's normal working hours can even reach around 12 hours; the latter is only part-time, with an hourly wage much higher than the current minimum wage for FDH, even higher than the proposed new minimum wage.
+Therefore, the two are largely not substitutable.

-So it leads to a simple elasticity of demand problem.
-I believe the demand for FDH and local workers are inelastic because it is hard to find substitute for 1) FDH market is separate to local market as mentioned above; and 2) FDH helps the middle class family by letting parents to work in their respective jobs , making “two-job family” possible.
-So the total revenues of FDH increases as %increase of their wages out-perform the %decrease in quantity demanded.
-So although the new min wage does displace some FDH and local workers, the total compensation of the FDH and local workers as a whole increases.
+This leads to a simple issue of demand elasticity.
+I believe that the demand for FDH and local workers is inelastic because it is difficult to find substitutes: 1) As mentioned above, the FDH market is separate from the local market; 2) FDH allow parents to engage in their respective jobs, thereby helping middle-class families achieve a "dual-income family."
+Therefore, as the percentage increase in FDH wages exceeds the percentage decrease in demand, the total income of FDH will increase.
+Thus, although the new minimum wage does replace some FDH and local workers, the total compensation for FDH and local workers increases overall.

 0